qarmin/czkawka/instructions/Instruction.md

 Tool works similar as Similar Images.

 To work require `FFmpeg`, so it will show an error when it is not found in OS.
 Also only checks files which are longer than 30s.
+For now it is limiting to check video files with almost equal length.

 At first, it collects video files by extension (`mp4`, `mpv`, `avi` etc.).
 Next each file is hashed.
 Implementation is hidden in library but looks that generate 10 images from this video and hash them with help of perceptual hash.